 § Accra Central (the name given to the center of Accra): on High Street, the main road running through the city along the sea, across from Standard Chartered Bank HQ.
 Good to use after shopping for arts & crafts at the large Arts Center (Center for National Culture) and visiting the Kwame Nkrumah Memorial Park as they are both a few hundred meters west of the Vodafone outlet.

-Road directions: on Ring Road, opposite Glory Oil petrol station, about 150 meters west of Danquah Circle where Oxford Street starts (at Koala Supermarket)
+Road directions: on Ring Road East, opposite Glory Oil petrol station, about 150 meters east of Danquah Circle where Oxford Street starts (at Koala Supermarket)

 Busy Internet Café

 The main and vast air-conditioned outlet is housed in a large building with good signage, right on Ring Road Central, about a kilometer east of Nkrumah Circle.
 Like Sharpnet, that makes it very easy to access.
 The Wi-Fi zone is large and separated.
 Full copy, print and related services are on hand.
 Open 24/7.
 In Tema, the outlet is in Community 6 and opens from 7 am to 11 pm except on Sundays (2 pm to 11 pm).

 Rates: the hourly rate is GHS 2.50 for all - that is 40% and 30% more than the above competition.

 In Sharpnet and Busy Internet, you do not need to spend all your funds in one sitting.
 The system is like a prepaid phone.
 You get a username, pay for the time you want but can use it for 5 minutes, leave, then come back five hours or five months later and use the rest of your time.